owaisishtiaqsiddiqui/Quantum-Approximate-Optimization-Approach-QAOA-for-Max-Cut-Case/README.md

 # QAOA MaxCut Solver

+Given an undirected unweighted graph, the 2-MaxCut problem can be stated as the problem of partitioning the nodes of a graph into two subsets such that the numberof edges between them is as large as possible.

 ...

 The QAOA algorithm provides an approximate solution to the MaxCut problem.
 Here are some highlights from our results: